 Popular for its subterranean river tour in Sabang or underground river tour known by most, it is considered as one of the 7 Wonders of Nature.
-The underground river is flooded with many tourists but you cannot blame the hype because its limestone formations is an incredible sight.
-However, the actual boat ride thru the caves is quite short.
+The underground river is flooded with many tourists but you cannot blame the hype because its limestone formations are an incredible sight.
+However, the actual boat ride through the caves is quite short.
 The boatmen serve your guide as well.
 They’d tell you random corny yet quirky jokes during the ride but nevertheless, it was fun.

 Cost is 1,000php-1,500php (20-25 USD) depends on the agency or how you can frugally organize this tour.